Table of Content

 Underlying Infrastructure for AI Agents to Make Payments

-For agents to transact safely on behalf of users, a new infrastructure is required, one that ensures trust, interoperability, and compliance.
+For agents to transact safely on behalf of users, a new infrastructure is required: one that ensures trust, interoperability, and compliance.
 Just as important, these standards must support complex flows and flexible configurations for any commerce type, from physical and digital goods to subscriptions and even asynchronous purchases.
-To meet this need, two key protocols are now shaping the landscape: the Agentic Commerce Protocol (ACP) and the Agent Payments Protocol (AP2).
+To meet this need, two of the most visible open initiatives in this area are the Agentic Commerce Protocol (ACP) and the Agent Payments Protocol (AP2).

 Agentic Commerce Protocol (ACP)